Device explodes in FedEx building outside San Antonio, police say

 "We've seen a change in the method this suspect is using," he told reporters.

-Frederick Milanowski, the special agent in charge for the Bureau of Alcohol, Tobacco and Firearms, says the latest bomb was "more sophisticated" because it used a trip wire.
-Milanowski said trip wire devices, possibly using fishing line, are triggered by victims applying any kind of pressure or tension.
+Frederick Milanowski, the special agent in charge for the Bureau of Alcohol, Tobacco and Firearms, said trip wire devices, possibly using fishing line, are triggered by victims applying any kind of pressure or tension.

 "We are more concerned now.
 That is, people see something suspicious they stay away and contact law enforcement," he said.